shubhampancheshwar9503/StaySavvy/README.md

 Hotel Application is a simple console-based restaurant ordering system developed in Java.
 This application simulates a basic restaurant ordering process, allowing users to select dishes from various categories including Vegetarian, Non-Vegetarian, Desserts, and Beverages.
 Users can specify the quantity for each dish, and the system calculates the total bill accordingly.

 ## Features
-### Menu Categories:
+### Menu Categories :

 Vegetarian
 Non-Vegetarian
 Desserts
 Beverages

-Dish Selection: Users can choose from a variety of dishes, each with its own price.
+Dish Selection : Users can choose from a variety of dishes, each with its own price.

-Quantity Input: Users can enter the quantity of each dish they wish to order.
+Quantity Input : Users can enter the quantity of each dish they wish to order.

-Total Bill Calculation: The application calculates and displays the total bill based on the selected dishes and quantities.
+Total Bill Calculation : The application calculates and displays the total bill based on the selected dishes and quantities.

 ## How to Use